Heidelcast For May 14, 2023: Q&A: Can Baptists Be Reformed? On Confirmation, Sanctification and the Fear of God, the Nature/Grace Distinction

 In this episode Dr Clark interrupts the Romans series to take calls and answer questions on whether Baptists can be Reformed, on the history of confirmation, on growing in sanctification and the filial fear of the Lord after a period of sin, and the nature/grace distinction.
-The opening audio features Vic Mats and Mary Katherine Ham.
+The opening audio features Vic Matus and Mary Katherine Ham.

 This episode of the Heidelcast is sponsored by the Heidelberg Reformation Association.
 You love the Heidelcast and the Heidelblog.
-You share it with friends, with members of your church, and others but have you stopped to think what would happen it all disappeared?
+You share it with friends, members of your church, and others but have you stopped to think what would happen if it all disappeared?
 The truth is that we depend on your support.
-If you don’t do not make the coffer clink, the HRA will simply sink.
+If you don’t make the coffer clink, the HRA will simply sink.
 Won’t you help us keep it going?
 The HRA is a 501(c)(3) non-profit organization.
-All the your gifts are tax deductible.
+All your gifts are tax deductible.
 Use the donate link on this page or mail a check to Heidelberg Reformation Association, 1637 E Valley Parkway #391, Escondido CA 92027.

 SHOW NOTES